Coal Mine Workers' Compensation

 Credentials/Documentation

 The miner (including some workers involved in coal transportation in and around mines and coal mine construction workers) must have worked in the Nation's coal mines or a coal preparation facility and become "totally disabled" (as defined in the Act) from pneumoconiosis.
 The applicant may be able to work in areas other than coal mines and still be eligible for benefits.
-Benefits to miner shall be reduced on account of excess earnings as determined under sections 203(b) through (1) of the Social Security Act for claims filed on or after January 1, 1982.
-Widows and other surviving dependents of coal miners whose death resulted from coal workers' pneumoconiosis or where the miner had been found to be qualified for Black Lung Benefits are also eligible for benefits with earnings offsets applicable to certain classes of dependents.
+Benefits to the miner shall be reduced on account of excess earnings as determined under sections 203(b) through (1) of the Social Security Act for claims filed on or after January 1, 1982.
+The surviving spouse and other surviving dependents of coal miners whose death resulted from coal workers' pneumoconiosis or where the miner had been found to be qualified for Black Lung Benefits are also eligible for benefits with earnings offsets applicable to certain classes of dependents.
 Applicants can reside anywhere in the world at the time they apply.
 Medical tests, at Department of Labor expense, which include an x-ray, pulmonary function study, physical examination, and blood gas tests.
 Proof of work in or around a coal mine or coal preparation facility.
-Also proof of death, relationship and dependency required for widows and other survivors applying.
+Also proof of death, relationship and dependency required for the surviving spouse and other survivors applying.
 Identification of a responsible mine operator is made as specified in regulations published in the Code of Federal Regulations (20 CFR 725).
+This program is excluded from coverage under 2 CFR 200, Subpart E - Cost Principles.

 What is the process for applying and being award this assistance?